Kagiri11/-flick/README.md

 This is the most abstract layer of our application.
 It defines the business logic of our application and the necessary models of entities.
 What goes in the domain layer?
 + **Entity models**: Components that bundle the info that will be used in our application.
-+ **Repository Declarations**: Defenitions you want implemented by repositories from other layers.
++ **Repository Declarations**: Definitions you want implemented by repositories from other layers.
++ ** Use cases**: Are objects that have just one action, to do something specific by utilizing the repository.

+ 2. **Data**

+This layer acts as the entry points of data that we require in our application.
+These can either be data from remote infrastructure or data persisted locally.
+What goes in the data layer?
++ **Repository implementations**: These implement the repository declared in our domain layer
++ **Service Declarations**: These artifacts are responsible for providing data and are the ones that feed the repository class.

+3. **Presentation**

+This is the layer that contains UI related business